ottocoon/datafund-03-analproj/README.md

 Create a Python module that demonstrates skills in fetching data from the web, processing it using Python collections, and writing the processed data to different file formats.

 ## Requirements

+Since the project uses modules beyond the Python Standard Library, create a project virtual environment.

 ### 1. Environment Setup